tokenika/eoside/README.md

 ![Setup view](docs/images/setup.png)

 * *Include* lists directories contain headers involved in the project.
-This list copies the corresponding one in the `.vscode/c_cpp_properties.json` file that comes from *ms-vscode.cpptools*.
+This list copies the corresponding one in the file `.vscode/c_cpp_properties.json` that comes from *ms-vscode.cpptools*.
 The entries are provided with buttons that can manipulate them, especially, new items can be added with a system-native file dialog.
 With *Windows* and WSL Ubuntu, all file paths are expressed relative to the `WSL root`.
 * *Libs* lists libraries resolving outer dependencies of the project.
-* *Compiler Options* lists parameters of the wasm compiler.
+* *Compiler Options* lists parameters of the WASM compiler.
 * The buttons in the top, labelled *Compile*, *Build*, *EOS IDE* and *bash*, trigger corresponding actions.
 Especially, the *bash* button -- present if *Windows* -- starts a new *bash* terminal.
-All this actions can be invoked with keyboard shortcuts or with extension commands.
+All these actions can be invoked with keyboard shortcuts or with extension commands.

 ## Installation

 EOSIDE needs [*EOSIO*](https://github.com/eosio) to be installed in the system.
-Also, it needs *python3* (Ubuntu Python, even if the system is Windows with WSL Ubuntu).

 ![Setup view](docs/images/install.png)